jmandel/ehi-living-manual/src/chapters/03-01-financial-accounts-and-coverage.md

 ---
-# Chapter 3.1: Financial Accounts and Coverage - Who Pays the Bill?
+# Financial Accounts and Coverage - Who Pays the Bill?

 *Purpose: To explain the foundational entities of healthcare finance—the accounts that hold debt and the insurance coverage that mitigates it.*